 Whilst we don’t fully agree with this, it’s one way of saying that a lack of flexibility can destroy a change plan.

 In addition to the above there are a number of issues that should be taken into consideration in preparing the strategic plan, once the type of change needed is clarified:

-- What has been the recent history of organisational change?
+What lessons learnt can you draw on?
 Identifying what has worked well in the past and what has not will ensure that pitfalls are avoided.
 Albert Einstein is broadly credited with saying

 Who will manage the change?
 Once the strategic plan is complete, someone has to be in charge.
 Giving the responsibility to a “change agent/sponsor” with the ability, capacity and fortitude to carry it out and not be afraid to be flexible will give greater strength to the likelihood of success.

 Who can influence the success of this organisational change?
 Knowing who are the organisation’s positive influencers, and equally, who is likely to be a demotivating factor, is a particularly important issue for the person appointed to see the change through.
 Encouraging, gaining the support of and working with the positive influencers and having sufficient insight to anticipate and weaken or negate the negative influencers is a particular skill that will be needed by the change management leader and/or sponsor.